More Like This

 SportsRaha Moharrak: Conquering Mountains and Expectations

-While Raha Moharrak stood 8,849 m above ground carrying the Saudi flag, she says that while it was definitely a cause for celebration, she had to make sure not to get too excited because the descent still remained.
+While Raha Moharrak stood 8,849 m above ground carrying the Saudi flag, she says that while it was a cause for celebration, she had to avoid getting too excited because the descent remained.

-This moment of clearheadedness and rationality, as well as staunch determination, is what led to Raha being able to climb Everest in the first place.
+This moment of clarity, rationality, and staunch determination is what enabled Raha to climb Everest.

 Early Life

-Born as the youngest of three children in Jeddah, Raha Moharrak received much of her early education in the UAE while also having a keen sense of adventure.
+Born the youngest of three children in Jeddah, Raha Moharrak received much of her early education in the UAE and had a keen sense of adventure.

-Due to her dyslexia, career prospects in the realms of science and mathematics seemed unlikely, leading to her taking up a degree in visual communication and graphic design at the American University of Sharjah, graduating with a Bachelor’s Degree.
+Due to her dyslexia, career prospects in the realms of science and mathematics seemed unlikely, so she pursued a degree in visual communication and graphic design at the American University of Sharjah and graduated with a Bachelor’s Degree.ย

 The degree led her to seek employment in an advertising agency for about three years before she got restless and started looking for more.

-Tired of living as a stereotype, Raha Moharrak wanted to do something to show the world that Saudi women were more than what was portrayed of them in the media, that they can do whatever they want to, even scale the tallest mountain in the world.
-Now that she had a goal in mind, it was time to put her plan into motion.
+Tired of living as a stereotype, Raha Moharrak wanted to do something to show the world that Saudi women were more than what was portrayed of them in the media, that they could do whatever they wanted to, even scale the tallest mountain in the world.
+Now that she had a goal in mind, it was time to put her plan into motion.ย

 Read: Scuba Diving in Saudi Arabia